 Proven concept and reliable infrastructure

 You will know when your team is ready for a change because of their attitude.
 They will be interested in more than just their job; they will be interested in the future of the company.
-They work day in and day out to achieve the company’s mission and communicate effectively as a team.
-They will also be proactive in their duties, jumping at opportunities to do more than just their share.
+Employee’s work day in and day out to achieve the company’s mission and communicate effectively as a team.
+The employee will also be proactive in their duties, jumping at opportunities to do more than just their share.
 If you have confidence in your team after close inspection, you may be ready to scale.

 An atmosphere of minimal risk